prclibo/relative-pose-estimation/README.md

 Relative Pose Estimation Package
 ==========

 This package contains some widely used relative pose estimation algorithm, which include the following algorithm.
 APIs of the algorithms all follows OpenCV data type.
 In addition, the RANSAC framework code is from OpenCV library.
+These algorithms accept feature point correspondences detected from images.
+This is the same with the well-known OpenCV function `cv::findFundamentalMat()`.
+Meanwhile, focal length and principle point (pp) have to be also passed to the functions.

 Four-point algorithm (Numerical solver)
 ----------

 * A numerical solver for the 4-point relative pose estimation algorithm.
+Returns two 3xn matrices.
+Each column of the matrices is a possible corresponding solution of rotation vector and translation vector.

 * **Folder**: four-point-numerical/